Canadian Junior Football League

-The Canadian Junior Football League (CJFL) is a national Major Junior Canadian football league consisting of 19 teams playing in five provinces across Canada.
+The Canadian Junior Football League (CJFL) is a national Canadian football league consisting of 20 teams playing in five provinces across Canada.
 The teams compete annually for the Canadian Bowl.
 Many CJFL players move on to professional football careers in the Canadian Football League (CFL) and elsewhere.

 Formed May 8, 1974, the CJFL's formal mission statement is: "The Canadian Junior Football League provides the opportunity for young men aged 17 to 22 to participate in highly competitive post-high school football that is unique in Canada.
 The goal of the league is to foster community involvement and yield a positive environment by teaching discipline, perseverance and cooperation.
 The benefits of the league are strong camaraderie, national competition and life-long friends."

 A handful of standout players are typically signed directly to CFL rosters each season, while U Sports permits up to two years of play in leagues such as the CJFL before a player begins to lose eligibility.

-The 9-team Quebec Junior Football League was formerly part of the CJFL, but eventually withdrew and now operates independently.
-Meanwhile, The Ontario Football Conference (OFC) consists of two divisions: Varsity Division (ages 11 to 19) and Junior Division (ages 17 to 22).
+The Quebec Junior Football League was formerly part of the CJFL, but now operates independently.
+Meanwhile, the Ontario Football Conference (OFC) consists of two divisions: Varsity Division (ages 11 to 19) and Junior Division (ages 17 to 22).
 While the Junior Division remains affiliated to the CJFL and its teams compete for the Canadian Bowl, the Varsity Division is operated solely by the OFC.

+Teams

+The CJFL has 20 teams as of 2025, including seven in the B.C. conference, six in the Prairie conference, and seven in the Ontario conference.

+League map

+Recent expansion

+The Sault College Cougars made their debut as an expansion team in the Ontario Conference in the 2025 CJFL season.
+The team is based in Sault Ste.
+Marie, Ontario, and operated by Sault College.